eclipse-theia/theia/doc/Developing.md

 ### Debug the browser example's backend

- - Open the debug view and run the `Launch Backend` configuration.
+ - Open the debug view and run the `Launch Browser Backend` configuration.

 ### Debug the browser example's frontend

  - Start the backend by using `yarn run start`.
  - In a browser: Open http://localhost:3000/ and use the dev tools for debugging.
- - Open the debug view and run the `Launch Frontend` configuration.
+ - Open the debug view and run the `Launch Broowser Frontend` configuration.

 ### Debug the browser example's frontend and backend at the same time

- - Open the debug view and run the `Launch Backend` configuration.
+ - Open the debug view and run the `Launch Browser Backend` configuration.
- - Then run the `Launch Frontend` configuration.
+ - Then run the `Launch Browser Frontend` configuration.

 ### Debug the Electron example's backend